JOY6IX9INE/Phishing-Report-Log/README.md

 - View or download [`reports.csv`](./reports.csv)
 - Import into Google Sheets or Excel
-- Analyze phishing trends or automate takedown flows
+- Analyze threat trends or automate takedown reports

 ---

 > _“Awareness is the first step toward security.”_